AeroSports

 WPF desktop app

-NFC wristband workflows
+NFC wristband operations

 4 core operational pages